 The Paleo Diet, AKA the Caveman Diet, primarily comprises foods that are similar to those that humans ate during the Paleolithic era, over 10,000 years ago.

 During this period, our ancestors were hunters and gatherers.
-Their diet was high in protein and fiber, and it included some fruits and vegetables.
+Their diets were high in protein and fiber, and it included some fruits and vegetables.

 The Paleo Diet is based around the same foods, with the diet’s primary carbohydrate component coming from fruits and vegetables.

-This way of eating is said to support the body’s natural biological functions and improve digestion and general health.
+This way of eating supports the body’s natural biological functions and improves digestion and general health.

-Examples of the foods you eat include lean meats and seafood, some fresh fruits, most starchy vegetables, nuts and seeds, eggs, and healthy fats and oils.
+Examples of the foods eaten on the Paleo diet include lean meats and seafood, some fresh fruits, most starchy vegetables, nuts and seeds, eggs, and healthy fats and oils.
 Dairy foods, legumes, and grains are not allowed.
 Nor are processed foods, refined sugar, refined vegetable oils, potatoes, or salt.

 The emphasis on high-fat foods puts the body in a state of ketosis.
 Ketosis is the metabolic state whereby the body uses calories from fat instead of carbs for energy.
 To reach this state, between 60% and 80% of caloric intake must come from fats.
 When eating this way, you will burn more body fat.

 Allocated macronutrients on this type of diet comprise 60 to 80% fat, 20 to 30% protein, and 5 to 10% carbohydrates.

 Permitted foods include saturated, monounsaturated, and naturally occurring polyunsaturated oils.
 Meat, moderate quantities of specific vegetables, nuts, and some full-fat dairy foods are allowed.

 Fruit is typically high in natural sugars that convert to carbohydrates, so it can only be consumed in moderation.
 Foods that are high in carbs and those containing added sugars aren’t included either.